 Scientists study screening tests to find those with the fewest risks and most benefits.
 Cancer screening trials also are meant to show whether early detection (finding cancer before it causes symptoms) decreases a person's chance of dying from the disease.
 For some types of cancer, finding and treating the disease at an early stage may result in a better chance of recovery.

 Clinical trials that study cancer screening methods are taking place in many parts of the country.
 Information about ongoing clinical trials is available from the NCI Web site.

-Regular exams of the skin by both you and your doctor increase the chance of finding skin cancer early.
-Checking your skin every month can help you find changes that should be reported to your doctor.
+If you find a worrisome change, you should report it to your doctor.
 Regular skin checks by a doctor are important for people who have already had skin cancer.

 If an area on the skin looks abnormal, a biopsy is usually done.
 The doctor will remove as much of the suspicious tissue as possible with a local excision.
 A pathologist then looks at the tissue under a microscope to check for cancer cells.
 Because it is sometimes difficult to tell if a skin growth is benign (not cancer) or malignant (cancer), you may want to have the biopsy sample checked by a second pathologist.